Bklieger/ai4collab-bruno/README.md

 #### DEEPGRAM_API_KEY

 The DEEPGRAM_API_KEY variable is required for all deployments.
 It can be obtained by creating a free account on deepgram.com, which will issue your account free credits to start.

-#### MIDDLESIGHT_API_KEY

-The MIDDLESIGHT_API_KEY variable is used for a custom configuration of Bruno.
-Specifically, the live application uses Middlesight to enable error tracking and rate limits.
-However, an easier implementation is to use the OpenAI API directly.
-Therefore, MIDDLESIGHT_API_KEY *should be ignored* and replaced with OPENAI_API_KEY.

 #### OPENAI_API_KEY